Team

 Isabelle is a Biological and Biomedical Sciences graduate student who joined the Ordovas-Montanes lab in 2023.
 She is broadly interested in understanding how development and morphogenesis set up patterned manifestations of inflammatory skin disease.
 When she isn’t in the tissue culture hood, Isabelle enjoys drawing and listening to audiobooks.

-Associate Computational Biologist
+CDN Associate Comp.
+Biologist

 Kyle Kimler